yaroslava-tkachuk/arduino_alarm/README.md

 Here You can see a video showing the clock in action:
 <br>https://www.youtube.com/watch?v=EpnY3sS503Y&list=PLtJUFm0bXNwasr-G3iWJ3LP29yKfUD6Ik&index=2
-P.S.
+<br>P.S.
 Terrible buzzer sound warning!
 It is so bad, it could actually be used to torture people.
 Enjoy (if You can)!